Updated April 2026

 Assessment

 An assessor evaluates the damage to both the vehicle and living quarters.
-Contents claims may be assessed separately.
+Contents claims may be assessed separately from structural damage to the motorhome.

 5